The AFP

 • Experienced and supportive mentors and teaching assistants

-• Student-centered classes, a high teacher-to-student ratio, and more contact hours than most other programs
+• Student-centered classes, a high teacher-to-student ratio, and more contact hours than most Arabic programs

-• A dynamic events calendar with talks, films, dinners, trips and hands-on activities
+• A dynamic events calendar with lectures, films, dinners, trips and hands-on activities

 • A flexible program that accepts students at all levels of proficiency with multiple entry points